alicelovescake/nibbles-n-bytes/data/posts/2020-review.md

 I’ll shamefully admit, I have shiny object syndrome.
 Often I’ll abandon old ideas to trade in for a new and exciting venture.
 When I get inspired, I take immediate action.
 I started my podcast [Behind the Stand](/projects/behind-the-stand) after I was accepted into a UBC startup incubator in October this year.
 I met ambitious entrepreneurs and itched to know more about who they were as people.
 I had over 200 listeners tune in for my first 3 episodes.
 But I’ve already failed releasing bi-monthly as I had intended.
 In fact, I haven’t released one in 1.5 months 😬.

 My goal in the new year is to not half ass it.
+How we do anything is how we do everything.
 My editing doesn’t need to be perfect, I just need to take consistent action.
 No more chasing shiny objects!
 It’s time to give my old ideas the love they deserve.

 ## This is Water